About David & Alana

 My second wish is to celebrate the beauty of living on Earth.
 I do that with a variety of arts including painting, photography and many other visual arts (see my website here), creative writing, organic gardening, and bread-baking in the outdoor earthen oven we built here at True Nature!
 In all of those activities I am supported by the Teaching of Breema: The Art of Being Present, which is the greatest aid I have found for opening the heart, inviting the instinctive wisdom of the body and balancing the mind." - David Pratt

-The following decade was a rich learning experience in the art of retreating.
+The following decade was a rich learning experience in the art of retreating and growing a massage and bodywork practice.
 Back then, (in the pre-email era) David typed, printed and snail-mailed invitations to retreats at The Hermitage at Beaver Run, a non-profit center at the home of Ted and Martyne Kempel in Stillwell, Ohio.
 Ted, a clinical psychologist, and Martyne, a long-time social worker, had been moved by the benefits of retreating years before and took it upon themselves to create a place for healing, contemplation and reflection at their 60 acre haven in Ohio woodlands.
 In addition to making all the invitations, David planned meals, bought food, did all correspondence with participants, put together the weekend schedules, rang the bell during meditation periods and on and on.
 At some point, he recognized the need to delegate and let go of the reins as more people joined in.
 This shift freed him up to increase the number of retreats he was putting together for massage therapists and bodyworkers.
 This was a key turning point, as the transition led him to organizing a Breema retreat in 2001, led by instructors from the Breema Center in Oakland, Ca. This was his first experience of what has become the Teaching which he looks to for guidance in all areas of life and which he is honored to share with others as a Certified Breema Instructor and Practitioner.

 In 2007, David struck up an agreement with the owner of The Inn at Honey Run, to create a holistic spa at the inn.
 David used the new center as a middle-ground place to take the depths of the retreat work he had been honing into a mainstream setting.
 He moved his regular massage and bodywork practice to the space where he was able to interweave the two offerings.
 The results were profound, and guest-after-guest left the spa making comments like, “That is the deepest experience I’ve ever had in this kind of setting!”
 Hardly a solo effort, David staffed The Spa at Honey Run with seasoned massage therapists and bodyworkers, most of whom had been an integral part of the retreats at the Hermitage at Beaver Run.